 Event enquiries: email@example.com

-Dish Description: Pan roasted Habala Pethi with honey mustard glazed carrot and beetroot, Zany Zeus feta and halloumi and mixed Microgreen Team micro mesclun.
+Dish Description: Pan roasted habala pethi with curried chicken, honey mustard glazed carrot, kūmara, pumpkin and beetroot, Zany Zeus feta, and mixed Microgreen Team micro mesclun.

 Habala Pethi is made by boiling or steaming raw rice along with the hull, sun drying or roasting it in a pot and finally pounding it in a mortar till it turns to flakes.
 Sinhalese mothers would semi-sun-dry leftover cooked rice and pound it to make sweet treats called Aggala, which would accompany morning or evening tea.
 Sustainable food systems like these from our past, with strategies such as minimising food wastage, could be the key to a sustainable future.

-Inspired by the theme, this dish adds a modern twist to traditional ideas, showing the continuous growth of cuisine styles with ideas generated by creative people.
+Inspired by the theme, this dish adds a modern twist to traditional ideas; in Sri Lankan cuisine, Habala Pethi has never been served the way it is served here, showing the continuous growth of cuisine styles with ideas generated by creative people.
 The one who makes small changes to improve the existing ideas will create better experience for future generations.